-You may have seen ELM327 come up a quite often if you have been looking into OBD2 scan tools.
-Basically this is an code that has beed added to an common microchip that is installed into these scan tools so that they can communicate with vehicles via the OBD2 port.
+You may have seen ELM327 come up quite often if you have been looking into OBD2 scan tools.
+But what is ELM327?
+Basically, it is a code people can add to a common microchip installed into these scan tools.
+This program can communicate with vehicles via the OBD2 port.
 The company ELM sells these chips for OBD tool makers to put into their devices.

-It allows the device to take the data that the car has received and communicate and then display it on an handheld device.
-Now the ELM327 is great code installed on an good chip as it allows your device to communicate with a number of protocols:
+It allows the device to take the data that the car has received, communicate it, and then display it on a handheld device.
+The ELM327 is a great code installed on a good chip as it allows your device to communicate with several protocols:

 - SAE J1850 VPW (10.4 kbit/s)

 - ISO 9141-2 (5 baud init, 10.4 kbit/s)

 - ISO 14230-4 KWP (5 baud init, 10.4 kbit/s)

 - SAE J1939 (250kbit/s)